- J.D., American University, 2005

 - United States Patent & Trademark Office

-Hector Agdeppa is an associate in the Intellectual Property Practice Group in the firm's San Diego (Del Mar) office.
+Hector Agdeppa is a partner in the Intellectual Property Practice Group in the firm's San Diego (Del Mar) office.

 Areas of Practice

-Mr. Agdeppa specializes in patent application drafting and prosecution in the electrical, mechanical, and computer software arts, as well as client counseling and managing patent portfolios.
-He also has experience in inter partes review proceedings, drafting and negotiating joint development agreements, preparing opinions and freedom to operate assessments, and patent litigation support for a variety of clients, large and small, covering a broad range of industries.
+Hector specializes in patent application drafting and prosecution in the electrical, mechanical, and computer software arts, and is well-versed in the management and monetization of patent portfolios.
+He is also experienced in inter partes review proceedings, tech transfer and licensing, IP due diligence, opinion/freedom to operate assessments, and provides patent litigation support for a variety of clients, large and small, covering a broad range of industries.

-Previously, Mr. Agdeppa was an associate at both a boutique intellectual property law firm, and a large, national general practice law firm.
-He also worked as a patent examiner for over 5 years with the United States Patent & Trademark Office (USPTO) where he specialized in examining patent applications relating to telecommunications and data networking, computer-telephony integration, and terminal equipment and structures.
-His experience as a patent examiner also included examining international applications under the Patent Cooperation Treaty (PCT), answering appellant briefs, handling reexaminations and reissues, as well as training and mentoring junior patent examiners.
+Previously, Hector was an associate at both a boutique intellectual property law firm, and a large, national general practice law firm.
+He also worked as a patent examiner for over 5 years with the United States Patent & Trademark Office (USPTO) where he specialized in examining patent applications relating to telecommunications and data networking, computer-telephony integration and terminal equipment and structures.

-Prior to Mr. Agdeppa’s law firm and USPTO experience, he worked as a software test engineer for Motorola, Inc. and as a validation engineer for Abbott Laboratories and the Sverdrup Facilities Group.
+Prior to Hector’s law firm and USPTO experience, he worked as a software test engineer for Motorola, Inc. and as a validation engineer for Abbott Laboratories and the Sverdrup Facilities Group.